brianberns/brianberns.github.io/Markdown/06-MajorMinorScales.md

 | A&sharp;/B&flat; | <button onclick="playMajorScale(note.Asharp)">&#9654;</button> | <button onclick="playMinorScale(note.Asharp)">&#9654;</button> |
 | B                | <button onclick="playMajorScale(note.B)">&#9654;</button> | <button onclick="playMinorScale(note.B)">&#9654;</button> |

+A piece of music primarily written using the notes of a particular diatonic scale is said to be in the "key" of the scale's name &ndash; for example, in the key of C major.

 ## Sharps vs. flats

 Consider the D major scale.
 We could write it using either sharps or flats (or even a combination of both):